iszczesniak/cpp/containers/index.md

 * const iterator type: `T::const_iterator`.

 You cannot modify elements of a container with a const iterator.
-For better code, if you do not modify the elements, always use the const iterator.
+For better code, always use the const iterator if you do not modify the elements.

 ## Functions `begin`, `end`